railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Once the bills of materials have been defined you could associate the corresponding properties to them.
 Then when the salesperson goes to encode a product line he can attach the properties there.
-If the product must be manufactured, Open ERP will automatically choose the bill of materials that matches the defined properties in the order most closely.
+If the product must be manufactured, OpenERP will automatically choose the bill of materials that matches the defined properties in the order most closely.

 Note the properties are only visible in the Bills of Materials and Sales Management if you are